matthewolckers/lis-tax-transfer/docs/index.md

 ## Citation

-If you use the data for your research, please cite:
+If you use the data for your research, please cite the publication:

 > Guillaud, E., Olckers, M., & Zemmour, M. (Forthcoming).
 Four levers of redistribution: The impact of tax and transfer systems on inequality reduction. ***Review of Income and Wealth***.
 DOI: [10.1111/roiw.12408
 ](https://rdcu.be/bgJQs)

+and the dataset:

+> Guillaud, E., Olckers, M., & Zemmour, M. 2019.
+REDINEQ data. [www.redineq.com](//www.redineq.com) (accessed {{ site.time | date: '%B %d, %Y' }})

 ## Sources